 Lake Atitlán is facing high contamination risks since wastewater from communities around the lake – along with garbage, and agricultural wastewater – flows into water streams that lead directly into the lake, mostly – 89% – without any filtration.

-Daily, 43 million liters of wastewaters enter the lake.
+Daily, 43 million liters of wastewater enter the lake.
 In 2018 Lake Atitlán was declared in danger: the environmental consequences of many years of indiscriminate pollution are affecting the ecosystem and the population.

-Our response comprises the creation of the Mosan Sanitation System with collection stations in the participating communities, transportation to treatment plants, distribution of the recycling products (biochar and struvite), and involvement of the population, local institutions, industries, and NGOs in our co-creative approach.
+Our response comprises the creation of the Mosan Sanitation System, including collection stations in the participating communities, transportation of human excreta to our transformation center, safe treatment and transformation into biochar and struvite, and the active involvement of the population, local institutions, industries, and NGOs in our co-creative approach.

-Santa Catarina Palopó is the first community where the Mosan solution is currently being implemented.
-In this beautiful Mayan community accommodating approximately 1.000 families, only 1,9% of the toilets are connected to the municipal sewage system, the rest of them being latrines, septic tanks, andsimple pits.
+Santa Catarina Palopó is the first community where the Mosan solution is currently operating.
+In this beautiful Mayan community accommodating approximately 1.000 families, only 1,9% of the toilets are connected to the municipal sewage system, the rest of them being latrines, septic tanks, and simple pits.
 Environmental education and social awareness are fundamental aspects that need to be fostered in these areas, and represent a key step of our approach.

 Mosan in numbers

 VIDEO: We are grateful to have visionary minds like Sandilia to be part of our service.
 Sandilia is a Mosan user and believer in change. […]